jesseabdul/github_fork_network/README.md

 look at domain explanations for why it differs from degree distribution random models

+R:
+	look at the histogram for the degree distribution
+	_ document the method for gathering the data and where each source of data is from

+		isolates are filtered out of the graph export
+		May even want to remove the pairs of repos that only have one link between them and nothing else references either nodes (isolated couples?)

+	potentially remove the

 Use RMarkdown, Gephi for the paper
 	Do we need to use Word/Google Docs?